usync-farmtech/home_assistant_frontend/gallery/src/pages/brand/logo.markdown

 ### Antenna

 Call it a tree, a set of nodes, a PCB, or an antenna.
-The antenna is the most recognizable and memorable part of the previous Home Assistant logo, and is an easily understandable symbol that conveys technologies that are smart, connected, and growing evergreen.
+The antenna is the most recognizable and memorable part of the previous Usync Assistant logo, and is an easily understandable symbol that conveys technologies that are smart, connected, and growing evergreen.

 # Usage